Please note that this programme will not have any future calls. The information on this website holds for the finisheed fellowships.

 To apply for a EurotechPostdoc fellowship, you have to create your personal account in the application portal first.
 The portal will guide you through the submission process.
 You will be able to save your current application status and continue with your application at a later stage until the application deadline.
 The necessary templates mandatory for completing the application can be found in the portal as well as below.

-The portal will open on 30th November 2018 for the next call.
+The portal for applicants will for the next call is open.
 Please check here.

-The deadline for submission for the upcoming call is 28th February 2019.
+The deadline for submission for the upcoming call is 28th February 2019, 5 PM CET/GMT+ 1.
 You will be able to change your application and upload updated documents until call deadline.
-After the call deadline you will be able to log in into your personal account to verify the status of your application.

 Please note that in order to submit your application your host and co-host have to provide an institutional endorsement.
 This endorsement is automatically requested by the submission system and requires the contact details of your hosts.